antmicro/meta-antmicro/demos/nvidia-jetson-orin-baseboard-gmsl-ov5640-demo/README.md

 ### Setting up formats

-Deserializer and serializer need to be informed what packet types to forward, otherwise all packets will be filtered:
+The deserializer and serializer need to be informed what packet types to forward, otherwise all packets will be filtered:
 ```sh
 # first sensor
 media-ctl -d /dev/media0 --set-v4l2 '"ser_0_ch_0":1[fmt:YUYV8_1X16/1920x1080]'